Turn a standard closet into an organized space with these DIY plywood closet organizer build plans.

 Then cut another small piece of the dowel to add to the back.
 This keeps the basket from sliding all the way to the back of the cabinet.

 It’s time to sand, stain and seal the finished closet organizer.
 I chose to leave the edges of the plywood uncovered because I like the look of the layered plywood.

 It’s a little bit industrial.
 But if you do not, you can always cover with iron on banding or wood strips ripped to 3/4″ x 1/4″.

-Installing the DIY Plywood Closet Organizer
+Install the DIY Closet Organizer